ycmag/binjr/index.md

 *binjr* is a Java based, open source, time series visualization tool.
 It can plot time series data from multiple sources as a set of charts, which end users can navigate or zoom in and out.

-It is a client application, packaged as a single executable JAR file and has no other requirement than a Java Runtime Environment of the correct version.
+It is a client application, packaged as a single executable JAR file and has no other requirement than a compatible Java Runtime Environment.

 Its focus is on enabling end users to constitute their own custom sets of views for the data exposed by various sources, generally in ways that are not proposed by the front-ends these sources might already propose.